Dynamic stochastic general equilibrium: RBC modeling

 The formulation and analysis of monetary policy has undergone significant evolution in recent decades and the development of DSGE models has played a key role in this process.
-As was aforementioned DSGE models are seen to be an update of RBC (real business cycle) models.
+As was aforementioned DSGE models are seen to be an update of real business cycle (RBC) models.

 Early real business-cycle models postulated an economy populated by a representative consumer who operates in perfectly competitive markets.
 The only sources of uncertainty in these models are "shocks" in technology.
 RBC theory builds on the neoclassical growth model, under the assumption of flexible prices, to study how real shocks to the economy might cause business cycle fluctuations.

 The "representative consumer" assumption can either be taken literally or reflect a Gorman aggregation of heterogenous consumers who are facing idiosyncratic income shocks and complete markets in all assets.
 These models took the position that fluctuations in aggregate economic activity are actually an "efficient response" of the economy to exogenous shocks.

 The models were criticized on a number of issues: